Principles of Evidence-Based Practice

 Syntheses include systematic reviews and meta-analyses (e.g. Cochrane Library, PubMed Health).

-Synopses of Single Studies
+Synopses of single studies

 These resources provide summaries of evidence from individual high-quality studies (e.g. Tools for Practice and Evidence-based medicine).

-Single Studies
+Single studies

-These are unique research studies conducted to answer specific clinical questions.
+Described in detail above, these are unique research studies conducted to answer specific clinical questions.
 Single studies (as well as systematic reviews and meta-analyses) can be identified through searching databases such as OVID, PubMed, Web of Science, and Scopus.

-Other Types of Evidence
+Other types of evidence

-Grey Literature
+Grey literature

 This includes any literature that has not been published through traditional means.
 Grey literature includes conference abstracts, pre-prints, white papers, and sometimes, lay media sources.
 It is often excluded from large databases of traditionally published literature and requires specific search strategies to identify.

-Assessment of Quality of Evidence Using GRADE
+Assessment of quality of evidence using GRADE

 • High: evidence is robust enough to draw a conclusion; we are very confident that the true effect lies close to that of the estimate of the effect

-• Low: additional research is likely to have an important impact on the confidence in the estimate; our confidence in the evidence is limited and the true effect may be substantially different from the estimate
+• Low: additional research is likely to have an important impact on the confidence in the estimate; our confidence in the evidence is limited and the true effect may be substantially different from the estimate of the effect

 • Very low: available evidence is insufficient to support any firm conclusions; we have very little confidence in the effect estimate and the true effect is likely to be substantially different

-The GRADE handbook notes that the low and very low categories can be combined where appropriate.
+The GRADE handbook notes that the 'low' and 'very low' categories can be combined where appropriate.

 The following steps are used to assess strength of evidence: